WenhuiHua-com/Communications-Oriented-Token-Space-Analysis-and-Progressive-Compression-for-Vision-Language-Models/README.md

 # Communications-Oriented-Token-Space-Analysis-and-Progressive-Compression-for-Vision-Language-Models
-Test code for articles submitted to IEEE Transactions on Communications
+Test code for articles submitted to IEEE Journal on Selected Areas in Communications

 This repository is built on the Communications-Oriented Token Space Analysisand Progressive Compression for Vision-Language Models